sezzle/sezzle-magento2/DEVELOPERS.md

 # Local Testing

 1. Open Docker Desktop and start `opensearch` container
-1. Open MAMP and click Start
+2. Open MAMP and click Start
+    * Click `Preferences`.
+    * In the `Server` tab under `Document Root`, click `Choose` and navigate to `Applications › MAMP › htdocs › magento › 247 > pub`.
+Click `Choose` to save, then click `OK`
-1. Open DBeaver and ensure `mamp localhost:8889` database is connected
+3. Open DBeaver and ensure `mamp localhost:8889` database is connected
-1. Navigate to `127.0.0.1:8888/admin`
+4. Navigate to `127.0.0.1:8888/admin`
-1. All development work will be completed inside `/Applications/MAMP/htdocs/magento/247/vendor/sezzle/sezzlepay` as you would normally in `~/go/src/sezzle/magento2AppFrontends`
+5. All development work will be completed inside `/Applications/MAMP/htdocs/magento/247/vendor/sezzle/sezzlepay` as you would normally in `~/go/src/sezzle/magento2AppFrontends`
   - Gitlab project magento2AppFrontends will mirror push to Github magento2 project for merchant use.
   - Use `php -d memory_limit=-1 bin/magento setup:upgrade` if any changes to Database
   - Use `php -d memory_limit=-1 bin/magento setup:di:compile` if making changes to dependencies
   - Use `php -d memory_limit=-1 bin/magento setup:static-content:deploy -f` if making changes to html, css, or js files

+## Releasing Updates to Merchants

+1. Update CHANGELOG.md
+2. Update `version` number in `composer.json`
+3. Merge to production
+4. `open ..`
+5. Secondary-click on the project and select `Compress`
+6. Log in to https://commercedeveloper.adobe.com/ using `Magento Partner Account` entry in 1Password
+7. Click `Extensions`
+8. Click `Extension Name`: `Sezzle` where Platform is `M2`
+9. Click `Submit a New Version`
+10. Enter `Adobe Commerce Version Number` per the same version reflected in `composer.json`
+11. Unless a feature must be released at a specific date, select `Requested Launch Date`: `On Approval`
+12. Click `Continue`
+13. Click `Attach Package`.
+Navigate to and select the zipped project folder, then click `Open`
+14. Select `Adobe Commerce Version Compatibility`: (all)
+15. Copy entry from `CHANGELOG.md` to the `Release Notes` field
+16. Click `Submit`

 <!-- to do: troubleshooting guide -->
 # External Resources